PERIOD DRAMAS ON NETFLIX: MINISERIES AND TV SHOWS (2021)

-Why You Should Check This Out: With Anne Shirley (Megan Follows) herself as the scheming Catherine de Medici, you can’t get more addictive then this underrated series.
-Sure the costumes aren’t authentic (a purposeful choice), but neither is the actual story based on Mary, Queen of Scots.
+Why You Should Check This Out: With Anne Shirley (Megan Follows) herself as the scheming Catherine de Medici, you can’t get more addictive than this underrated series.
+Sure, the costumes aren’t authentic (a purposeful choice), but neither is the actual story based on Mary, Queen of Scots.

 Content: This is rated TV-14 and includes some racy scenes.
 Nothing too graphic.

 #40: Resurrection: Ertugrul (2014)

 Netflix Synopsis: When a good deed unwittingly endangers his clan, a 13th-century Turkish warrior agrees to fight a sultan’s enemies in exchange for new tribal land.

 Why You Should Check This Out: This is a top-rated Turkish series.
 While it has some similarities to Game of Thrones (with less explicit content), it has a more spiritual tone.

 #41: The Rise of Phoenixes (2018)

 Netflix Synopsis: When a secret from the past rears its head, a respected court scholar must choose between avenging her family and staying true to the prince she loves.